Developments in the legal framework of the system

 The same amendment to Article 52 calls on the Ministry of Finance to provide Parliament, as is required of all such supervising authorities, with a full report (annually and by June 30th) outlining all the activities carried out by the Foundations of banking origin during the preceding year, "with full reference to the activities directed at socio-economic development within the areas local to each Foundation".

 In 2016 the tax burden - for direct taxes, on income received, and indirect, such as Irap and Imu - amounted to €354.6 million: €119 million for substitute taxes on investment income; €203 million for Ires; €4 million for Imu and €3 million for Irap.

 The taxation on the Foundations of banking origin has continued to grow over time.
 This increase is the result of the combined effect of:

 - the growth in taxation on income from financial investments - from 20% to 26% - in July 2014

-- the increase of 20% of the taxation of dividends following the raising from 5% to 77,74 % of the tax base, since the dividend distribution made in the beginning of 2014.
+- the increase of 20% of the taxation of dividends following the raising from 5% to 77,74 % of the tax base, since the dividend distribution made at the beginning of 2014.